 Pros: Paid versions are reasonable and include a full suite of editing tools.

-Cons: It takes more time to create with this tool than competitors.
+Cons: Creation takes more time than competitors.
 Editing can feel particularly intensive.

 Bottom Line: This is the most flexible screencasting tool, but it requires patience -- and perhaps a subscription -- to unlock all of its possibilities.